willdurand/willdurand.github.io/_posts/2014-03-17-standing-desk-do-it-yourself.md

 [![](/images/posts/standing-desk/final-back_small.jpg)](/images/posts/standing-desk/final-back.jpg)

-I would like to thank Jean-Pierre who has provided me all tools I needed.
+I would like to thank Jean-Pierre who has provided me all the tools and knowledge I needed.